 Architects don’t just build structures; there are other facets when architecture is necessary.
 When people think of an architect, they most commonly think of residential, industrial, or commercial architects.
 Here are a few more types of architects:

 - Landscape Architects focus on outdoor areas such as gardens, public outdoor spaces, golf courses, and college campuses.
-Landscape architects earned a median salary of $64K in 2015.
 Similar to building architects, landscape architects need to know how to use CADD, have an eye for detail, and have decent mathematical skills.
 According to the Bureau of Labor Statistics, landscape architects made an average of $74,980 in 2021.

 It takes more than a good artist or a great carpenter to find success as an architect.
 There are certain skills necessary to getting ahead, not only in architecture school but within the profession, as well.